att-innovate/qnetdes/docs/demos/distributed-protocol.rst

 =========================================================

-Due to a variety of constraints, modern quantum computers are often limited to working with a small set of qubits and therefore limited to solving small problems involving few qubits.
+Due to a variety of constraints, modern quantum computers are limited to working with a small system of qubits and, therefore, limited to solving small problems involving few qubits.
 Distributed quantum computing (DQC) is a means of leveraging the computation power of a quantum network in order to solve a problem too large for any single quantum computer.
 Each node on a quantum network is connected via a classical and quantum channel and managers its own